marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

     Control Optimization <optimize-options>`).

-  * For test coverage analysis, use :command:`gcov` to produce human readable information from the .gcno and .gcda files.
+  * For test coverage analysis, use :command:`gcov` to produce human readable information from the :samp:`.gcno` and :samp:`.gcda` files.
 Refer to the :command:`gcov` documentation for further information.

   With :option:`-fprofile-arcs`, for each function of your program GCC